 Buying Christmas supplies at the end of the Christmas season is one of my favorite things to do.

-What I have found is that if you are looking for something specific, you are best to be at the store you’d like to shop the day after Christmas right when the doors open.
-You have a much better chance of snagging the item(s) you need.
+What I have found is that if you are looking for something specific, you are best to be at the store you’d like to shop the day after Christmas, right when the doors open.
+You have a much better chance of snagging the Christmas decorations and Christmas wrapping you need.

-By buying an artificial Christmas tree on clearance at the end of one season, you are able to put more money into your frugal Christmas budget during the upcoming Christmas season.
+By buying an artificial Christmas tree on clearance at the end of one season, you are able to put more money into your frugal Christmas budget for the upcoming Christmas season.

 It is a win for you, and you get to give more the next year.

 Some of my favorite types of things to buy at the day after Christmas sales are wrapping paper, bows, ribbon, gift tags, stockings, Christmas lights, and Christmas décor.

-One side note here about Christmas paper: It has been my experience that waiting a couple weeks after Christmas to buy things like Christmas paper and bows will save you the most money.
+One side note here about Christmas paper: It has been my experience that waiting a couple of weeks after Christmas to buy things like Christmas paper and bows will save you the most money.
 We are often able to get these items 90% off and there is still a pretty wide selection available.

 Why is that important?